This site contains no information about the edibility or toxicity of mushrooms.

-Lycoperdon nigrescens, also known as Dusky Puffball, is a rounded fungus, typically with a distinct stem and long dark spines.
-It is very similar to the Common Puffball, but darker-skinned and with small dark warts that persist longer than those of other frequently-encountered puffballs.
-The mushroom grows typically grows in troops on acid soil on heaths and in coniferous and mixed woods.
+Lycoperdon nigrescens, also known as the Dusky Puffball, is a rounded fungus, typically featuring a distinct stem and long dark spines.
+It bears a strong resemblance to the Common Puffball (Lycoperdon perlatum), but it is characterized by a darker skin tone and small, persistent dark warts, distinguishing it from other commonly encountered puffballs.
+This mushroom typically grows in troops on acidic soil found in heaths, coniferous forests, and mixed woodlands.

 on the www.first-nature.com web site.